GluuFederation/flex/docs/admin/admin-ui/configuration.md

 # Configuration

 This document outlines the configuration process for Gluu Flex Admin UI, with a focus on essential components stored in the Auth Server's persistence layer.
-These components include role-permission mapping, OIDC client details for accessing the Auth Server, OIDC client details for accessing the Token Server, OIDC client details for accessing the License Server, and license metadata.
+These components include role-permission mapping, OIDC client details for accessing the Auth Server, OIDC client details for accessing the Token Server, OIDC client details for accessing the License APIs, and license metadata.

 ## Configuration Components